 Marcy is a somewhat small town located in the state of New York.
 With a population of 9,009 people and two constituent neighborhoods, Marcy is the 200th largest community in New York.
-Much of the housing stock in Marcy was built prior to World War II, making it one of the older and more historic towns in the country.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 15.39 minutes getting to work every day.
+On average, they spend only 16.29 minutes getting to work every day.

 Marcy is a very ethnically-diverse town.
 The people who call Marcy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marcy residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marcy include Irish, German, Polish, and English.
+Important ancestries of people in Marcy include Italian, Irish, Polish, and English.